ZxxLang/abnfa/README.md

 Note: The minimum value of precedence is from 1.

-### factors
+### body

 The method produces factors, Execute the build if the match is successful, Which can contain 0 or more child nodes (actions).

-    ref-factors-[key]-[type]
+    ref-body-[key]-[type]

 See [OUTDENT](#OUTDENT).

 Note: Build a dependency on the parent node to generate the factors and store the child nodes, but not recursively.

-So the use of factors in the multi-level to get the correct results.
+So the use of body in the multi-level to get the correct results.

 ### list

-The method behaves the same as the factors method, and ref generates the array element (key is the array).
+The method behaves the same as the body method, and ref generates the array element (key is the array).

     ref-list-[key]-[type]